fongandrew/hydeout/about.md

 sidebar_link: true
 ---
 ![Ruben >](/assets/img/Ruben_Wiersma_profile.png)
 Hi, I'm Ruben!
 I am a second-year PhD student at the [Computer Graphics and Visualization group at the University of Technology Delft](http://graphics.tudelft.nl).
 My interests include expressive computer graphics, geometry processing, storytelling and art.
 I am working on applications of computer graphics and machine learning for painting analysis.
-I'm also continuing research that I started in my Master on geometric deep learning.
+I'm also continuing research that I started in my Master on geometric deep learning, advised by [Dr. Klaus Hildebrandt](https://graphics.tudelft.nl/~klaus).
 I'm supervised by [Prof. Dr. Elmar Eisemann](http://graphics.tudelft.nl/~eisemann) and Prof. Dr. Joris Dik.

 I have gathered experience as a graphic designer and filmmaker during my undergraduate years.
 You can find some examples of [that work on this website](/category/creative-portfolio.html).
 Outside of academia, I enjoy [making music](https://soundcloud.com/rubenwiersma), reading and discussing books, watching movies, biking, and playing soccer.